tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 ## TE Types YANG Diffs

+RFC Editor Note: please remove this appendix before publication.

 This section provides the diff between the YANG module in section 3.1 of {{!RFC8776}} and the YANG model revision in {{yang-code}}.

 The intention of this appendix is to facilitate focusing the review of the YANG model in {{yang-code}} to the changes compared with the YANG model in {{!RFC8776}}.

-Editors note, please remove this appendix before publication.

-Note - This diff has been generated using the following UNIX commands to compare the YANG module revisions in section 3.1 of {{!RFC8776}} and in {{yang-code}}:
+This diff has been generated using the following UNIX commands to compare the YANG module revisions in section 3.1 of {{!RFC8776}} and in {{yang-code}}:

 ~~~~~
 diff ietf-te-types@2020-06-10.yang ietf-te-types.yang > model-diff.txt